karan-nanda/Spatial-RNA-Analysis/README.md

 # Code Analysis and Visualization README

 This README provides an overview of the Python code and its functionalities.
 The code performs various data analysis and visualization tasks using the Scanpy library.
 The purpose of this code is to analyze spatial transcriptomics data and generate visualizations to understand gene expression patterns.
+The data for the spatial analysis can be found [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE178361) with the paper that is available [here](https://doi.org/10.1038/s41586-022-04541-3)

 ## Table of Contents